corbado/example-passkeys-flutter/README.md

 #### 3.1.1.
 Option 1: Let Corbado host the assetlinks.json file automatically

-If you choose to let Corbado host the fi
+If you choose to let Corbado host the file you don't have to do anything here :)

 #### 3.1.2.
 Option 2: Remote hosting of the assetlinks.json